Topics of plans for the section "Knowledge"

 1. 1.
-Cognition is the process of spiritual development by the man of the material world.
+Cognition is the process of spiritual assimilation of the material world by a person.

 2. 2.
 Truth and its criteria.

 4. 4.
-Scientific knowledge and its main signs.
+Scientific knowledge and its main features.

 C8.4.1.

-"Cognition is the process of spiritual development by the man of the material world."
+“Cognition is the process of spiritual mastering of the material world by a person”.

 ^

-1) The concept of knowledge. / Cognition is the process of comprehension by the person and phenomena of the material world.
+1) The concept of cognition. / Cognition is the process of comprehension by a person of objects and phenomena of the material world.

-3) The structure of the process of knowledge:
+3) The structure of the process of cognition:

 b) logical knowledge (concept, judgment, conclusion).

-4) the interaction of a learning entity and a knowledgeable object in the process of knowledge.
+4) The interaction of the cognizing subject and the cognized object in the process of cognition.

 2